ShannieCh/ShannieCh/README.md

 # Hi there 👋, I'm Shannie!

 ## About Me
-I'm a passionate **Java Developer** with full-stack and cloud experience using **AWS** and **Azure**.
+I'm a passionate **IT Developer** with full-stack and cloud experience using **AWS** and **Azure**.
 I enjoy contributing to open source projects and constantly improving my skills in cloud-native development.

 - 🔭 Currently working on cloud-integrated Java applications and exploring serverless architectures.
 - 🌱 Learning advanced cloud services, containerization (Docker, Kubernetes), and CI/CD pipelines.